5.4 Materials, Components, Working Time, and Readiness

 ComponentsDo these parts belong to the same system?Match product components and labels before use.

-Working timeHow soon must the material be used after mixing?Mix or activate only when the dentist and field are ready.
+Working timeHow soon must it be used after mixing?Mix or activate only when the dentist and field are ready.

-MoistureDoes the step require a dry or controlled field?Prepare isolation and suction before dispensing.
+MoistureDoes the step need a dry or controlled field?Establish isolation and suction before dispensing.

-ContaminationDid the tip, pad, bottle, or instrument touch a contaminated surface?Replace or manage the item according to infection control protocol.
+ContaminationDid the tip, pad, bottle, or instrument touch a contaminated surface?Replace or manage the item per infection control protocol.

-Storage and expirationIs the material usable and stored correctly?Do not use expired or compromised material.
+Storage/expirationIs the material in date and stored correctly?Do not use expired or compromised material.

-Questions may describe an assistant opening a capsule early, mixing cement before isolation is complete, touching a bottle tip to a contaminated instrument, or using an expired material because the patient is waiting.
-The best answer protects material integrity.
-It is better to pause and replace a contaminated item than to place something questionable in the patient's mouth.
+Exam items describe an assistant activating a capsule early, mixing cement before isolation is complete, touching a bonding-bottle tip or automix tip to a contaminated instrument, or reaching for an expired material because the patient is waiting.
+The best answer protects material integrity and the patient: pause and replace the compromised item rather than place something questionable intraorally.

-The RDA should also understand communication around materials.
-If the dentist requests a base, liner, matrix, wedge, or cement, the assistant should clarify the product or size if more than one option is available.
-Clarifying is different from independently deciding treatment.
+When the dentist requests a base, liner, matrix, wedge, or cement and more than one option exists, the RDA clarifies the product or size — which is different from independently deciding treatment.
 Good chairside communication is concise and timely: confirm the requested material, prepare it correctly, and report any problem before the step begins.
+In California, placing bases, liners, and bonding agents and placing/wedging matrices are allowable RDA duties (BPC §1750.1), so the assistant is expected to handle these materials competently while the dentist directs the clinical plan.

 Test Your Knowledge